oddporson/covid-19-tracker/README.md

 # Covid 19 Tracker
-A covid-19 tracking web app where user can see up-to-date statistic of infected patients, recovered patients and deceased patients.
+A covid-19 tracking web app where users can see up-to-date statistic of infected patients, recovered patients and deceased patients by global or country.

 ## Dependencies
 - axios